AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/newwagon.png" width="50%">
 </div>

-There are 2 parameters required to create a wagon:
+There are 2 parameters required to create a new wagon:
-*  Wagon name: The _newWagonName_ has to be unique within an _Analysis_, and it only accepts alphanumerical characters (no spaces).
+*  Name: The _newWagonName_ has to be unique within an _Analysis_, and it only accepts alphanumerical characters (no spaces).
-*  Work flow name: A list of _tasks_
+*  Work flow name: You can either select from a list of _workflow_Names_ from an existing package tag.
+Or create a _workflow_Name_ which belongs to a [pull request](#pullrequest).

+By clicking on `💾 Save` the wagon will be added, and you will be redirected to _Edit **Wagon**_ where you can modify the configuration of the wagon.

 #### 2. Cloning a wagon: